Playland (Vancouver): Film setting

 The amusement park has been used for the filming of several films.
 The 1999 Canadian teen-drama film Rollercoaster, was shot at the park.
 The opening scenes of the horror film Final Destination 3 were also shot at the park, utilizing the now-retired Corkscrew roller coaster, seen in the film as "Devil's Flight", and the Hellevator tower as "High Dive".
-Diary of a Wimpy Kid: Dog Days was filmed at Playland for the boardwalk scene, where the Corkscrew and The Revelation (“Cranium Shaker” in the movie) rotating arm ride were shown along with many smaller rides.
+Diary of a Wimpy Kid: Dog Days was filmed at Playland for the boardwalk scene, where the Corkscrew and The Revelation ("Cranium Shaker" in the movie) rotating arm ride were shown along with many smaller rides.
 The Nickelodeon original movie Splitting Adam was also filmed at Playland's water park.
 The 2010 film Cats & Dogs: The Revenge of Kitty Galore was also filmed at Playland, highlighting the now-retired Wave Swinger ride.
 The 1996 film, Fear was shot there in the summer of 1995.
-In 2016, The Edge of Seventeen starting Hailee Steinfeld filmed a scene with co-star Hayden Szeto featuring the Westcoast Wheel and mini-golf course along with the background scenery in screen.
+In 2016, The Edge of Seventeen starring Hailee Steinfeld filmed a scene with co-star Hayden Szeto featuring the Westcoast Wheel and mini-golf course along with the background scenery in screen.